NeoHW/YMovies321/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+A simple blog built with Next.js and Firebase, where the user could:

+- make a new post
+- edit posts
+- delete posts
+- use markdown

-It uses Firebase for authentication. \
+It uses Firebase for authentication (google specifically) \
-Make sure you enable `Google` for authentication.
+and Firestore as a database

 ## Getting Started